serdarburakguneri/message-board-api/README.md

 api.

 Cognito User Pools service of AWS is the IAM service of the demo environment.
 The user pool has a client configuration to use Oauth2 Authorization Code flow.
-To use demo applications, user should sign-in and get a temporary token which will later be used to get access token.
+To use demo applications, user should sign-in (or sign up) and get a temporary token which will later be used to get access token.

 https://msgboard.serdarburakguneri.com  is the url of the demo front-end application.